loning/universe/README.md

 22. [Cooking and Food Culture Explanations](theories/cooking_food_explanations.md) - Explanations of cooking processes and food culture by the theoretical framework
 23. [Game and Entertainment Theory Explanations](theories/game_entertainment_explanations.md) - Explanations of game design and entertainment experiences by the theoretical framework
 24. [Dream and Sleep Science Explanations](theories/dream_sleep_explanations.md) - Explanations of dream formation and sleep processes by the theoretical framework
+25. [Fashion and Clothing Research Explanations](theories/fashion_clothing_explanations.md) - Explanations of fashion evolution and clothing functions by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism